-You’ll have all the vocabulary, phrases, grammar lessons and German content you need just a tap away.
+Android users, all the vocabulary, phrases, grammar lessons and German content you need to learn German are just a tap away.

-In this post, we’ve prepared a list of six excellent but very different Android apps for German learners.
+In this post, we’ve prepared a list of six excellent Android apps for German learners.

 Each one takes a unique approach to learning the language.

 - Learn German 5000 Phrases: The Phrasebook Approach

 - DW Learn German: The Test Prep Approach